greggish/markdown-cv/index.md

-## Publications
+## Publications and Presentations

 `2020`
-"Averting Tragedy of the Resource Directory Anti-Commons," The Cambridge Handbook of Commons Research Innovations.
-Georgetown University Press, _publication pending_
+"Averting Tragedy of the Resource Directory Anti-Commons," _The Cambridge Handbook of Commons Research Innovations_, ed.
+Sheila Foster and Chrystie Swiney.
+(DC: Georgetown University Press, publication pending Fall 2020)

 `2017`

-etc. etc. etc.
+"Community Resource Directories and the Future of Knowledge and Democracy," talk presented at Stanford's Data on Purpose.
+Viewable at: https://vimeo.com/206682124#t=14m41s

+`2015`
+"An Open Data Approach to the Human Service Directory Problem," Bloomberg Data For Good Exchange.
+Available at: https://www.academia.edu/16449530/An_Open_Data_Approach_to_the_Human_Service_Directory_Problem

+`2014`
+"With and Of and By and For," _Civic Quarterly_ v2.
+Available at: https://civicquarterly.com/article/with-and-of-and-by-and-for/

+"Draw an API," Sunlight Foundation's OpenGov Voices blog, June 20th, 20134.
+Available at: https://sunlightfoundation.com/2014/06/20/opengov-voices-draw-an-api-an-interpretation-of-open-data-by-tcampers/

+`2013`
+"Towards a Community Data Commons," _Beyond Transparency_, ed.
+Lauren Dyson and Brett Goldstein.
+(San Francisco: Code for America) Available at: https://beyondtransparency.org/chapters/part-5/towards-a-community-data-commons/

+`2012`
+"The DiscoTech as Public and Political Forum," Detroit Digital Justice Zine #3, p39-41.
+Available at: https://issuu.com/mothercyborg/docs/discotechzine

 ## Education

 `1999-2003`
 __Duke University, Trinity__